Goddard/vehicle-detection-linear-svc/README.md

 ![png](output_9_0.png)

-Here we extra features for car and non-car images and then train our classifier.
+Here we extract features for car and non-car images and then train our classifier.

 To train the classifier I used Linear SVC.